CodecupHSGS/cpp-pvpjudge/README.md

 Users can then get the match results and the game log via GET requests.
 Note that the server will remove the results once the requests are finished.

-Currently, the server only supports .cpp files; there will be support for Python files in the future).
+Currently, the server only supports .cpp files; there will be support for Python files in the future.

 ## How to run the server
 Step 1: Pull the image _hoanggiapvuvhg/cpp-pvp-judge_ from Dockerhub.
 On Ubuntu: